tlienart/LiveServer.jl/docs/src/man/extending_ls.md

 ## Using a custom `coreloopfun`

-In some circumstances, your code may be using specific data structures or be such that it wouldn't easily play well with a `FileWatcher` mechanism.
+In some circumstances, your code may be using specific data structures or be such that it would not easily play well with a `FileWatcher` mechanism.
-In that case, you may want to also specify a `coreloopfun` which is called continuously in the [`serve`](@ref) main function.
+In that case, you may want to also specify a `coreloopfun` which is called continuously from within the [`serve`](@ref) main loop.

 The code of [`serve`](@ref) is essentially structured as follows: